rohitrmohanty/econ-study/README.md

 ## License

-See the [LICENSE](./LICENSE) file in the root directory of this repository for license information.# econ-study My studies of economics through the julia programming language
+See the [LICENSE](./LICENSE) file in the root directory of this repository for license information.